doc4d/4d-web-studio/docs/design-webforms/events/user-events.md

 title: User events
 ---

-### User-action events

-You can set events to trigger when end-users perform certain actions, such as clicking a button.
+You can set events to trigger when your end-users perform certain actions, such as clicking a button.

 #### Example: Creating a search feature using the `onChange` event